-The agile paradox: flexibility through structure - Part 1: An agile meeting structure
+The agile paradox: Flexibility through structure - Part 1: An agile meeting structure

 At first glance, agility sometimes seems contradictory.
 Apparently, a structure is supposed to provide more flexibility.
 In this series of articles I show you examples of this agile paradox and how it fits in the end.